THE ATTORNEY DISCIPLINARY & COMPLAINT PROCESS

 HOW TO FILE A COMPLAINT WITH THE ODC

-Complaints (initially called “grievances”) for violations of the HRPC can be filed by any person.
-A grievance form can be used, or an ordinary letter describing the lawyer's actions believed to be unethical can be filed with the ODC office.
-A separate grievance form or letter must be submitted for each attorney complained against.
-Click here for a sample grievance form and for instructions.
+Complaints for violations of the HRPC can be filed by any person.
+A complaint form can be used, or an ordinary letter describing the lawyer's actions believed to be unethical can be filed with the ODC office.
+A separate complaint form or letter must be submitted for each attorney complained against.
+Please refer to our sample complaint form and instructions for submitting a complaint.

 The complaint letter should include:

 · The lawyer's full name.
 A detailed statement of the facts believed to show misconduct on the lawyer's part.

 · The date of each event involved in the complaint.

 · Copies of any papers, such as letters, attorney-client agreement, court records, etc., which help support the complaint.

 · A written explanation of the exact nature of your complaint.
 Explain what the attorney did or did not do that forms the basis of your complaint.
 [NOTE: Citations to one or more provisions of the HRPC you believe the attorney violated are not required.]

 · The last date you were in contact with the attorney and what occurred at the time.